Control by Predators: What Animals Eat Ticks?

 What Time of Day Are Mosquitoes Most Active?

-For this reason, shaded woods, wetlands, and ponds—the most common locations that mosquitoes seek out for protection from the sun—are places to avoid during the day.
-Mosquitoes become active again during the evening hours when the sun isn’t as hot.
-If you’re going to engage in physical activity (e.g., running, biking, hiking) it is best to avoid these times.
+They become active again during the evening hours when the sun isn’t as hot.
+If you’re going to engage in physical activity such as running, biking, or hiking, it is best to avoid these times.

 Avoiding Mosquito Bites

 • Carry mosquito spray.
-You can buy mosquito repellant at the store or make your own using essential oils
+You can buy it at the store or make your own using essential oils.

 • Add plants that are natural repellents to your garden.
 Basil, lavender, and lemongrass are just a few that will help keep your yard mosquito-free.